Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Simply by owning the right credit card, your hotel experience can shift dramatically upward!

 Note: You’ll also receive Hilton Gold status when you have either The Platinum Card® from American Express or The Business Platinum® Card from American Express.
-But the annual fees are MUCH higher ($450 or $550).
 The overall benefits are much better than the AMEX Hilton cards, but only if you use them all.

 If having super valuable hotel elite status and saving cash during your stay is your primary objective, the $95 annual fee AMEX Hilton cards are what you want.